Halifax, West Yorkshire: Religion

 The 15th-century Minster is dedicated to John the Baptist.
 The church did not achieve cathedral status when a new diocese was being considered for the West Riding: Wakefield parish church became the cathedral in 1888 and was extensively altered and enlarged.
 Minster status was only conferred on the parish church in a ceremony on 22 November 2009.
 There is a collection of rare Commonwealth white glass as well as a series of Victorian windows.
 Another feature is the complete array of Jacobean box pews.
-The pair of Gothic organ cases by John Oldrid Scott now house the four-manual instrument by Harrison & Harrison.
-The belfry holds fourteen bells and an Angelus.
+The pair of Gothic organ cases by John Oldrid Scott now house the four-manual instrument last rebuilt in 1929 by Harrison & Harrison.
+The tower holds fourteen bells and an Angelus.

 St Mary's Roman Catholic Church, on the corner of Gibbet Street and Clarence Street, was built in 1839, rebuilt in 1864 and extended in 1924.
 St. Alban's church, on Huddersfield Road, forms part of the same parish as St Mary's.

 The Serbian Orthodox Church, dedicated to St. John the Baptist, in the Boothtown area, formerly the Mount Carmel Methodist chapel, was acquired in 1956 and after extensive refurbishment was opened in the 1965 by the town's Serbian community.
 In 2015 the church celebrated its Golden Jubilee.

 The mid-Victorian All Souls' Church by Sir George Gilbert Scott, standing part way up Haley Hill to the north of the main town centre, is redundant and vested in the Churches Conservation Trust.
 It is grade I listed and is open to visitors at limited times.
 Its lofty 236 ft spire and white magnesian limestone exterior stand as a very personal statement in 13th-century French style of the mill owner Lieutenant Colonel Edward Akroyd, who paid solely for its construction as the centre-piece of a purpose-built model village "Akroydon".